On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Direct products

 \item If $G = G_{1} \times \ldots \times G_{d}$ is an arbitrary direct decomposition, then for each $i \in [m]$, there exists a unique $j \in [d]$ such that $N_{i} \subseteq G_{j}Z(G)$.
 Collect all such $i$ for one fixed $j$ in an index set $I_{j}$.
 Then

 where $I_{j} = \{ j_{1}, \ldots, j_{\ell} \}$. \end{enumerate} \end{lemma}

-We note that \Lem{LemBSCanonicalDecomposition}(b)-(c) are purely group theoretic statements.
+We note that \Lem{LemBSCanonicalDecomposition}(b)--(c) are purely group-theoretic statements.
 For our purposes, it is necessary, however, to adapt \Lem{LemBSCanonicalDecomposition}(a) to control for rounds.
 This is our second use of our Rank Lemma~\ref{LemmaRank}, this time applied to the set $M_i$ from Definition \ref{MaximalCentralizerDef}.
+We in fact use the Rank Lemma a few times as stated, and in the course of the proof we prove a ``relative modulo $\langle M_{i-1} \rangle$'' version of the Rank Lemma as well; although such a relative version of the rank lemma modulo a characteristic subgroup would be interesting to state in general, we use several features specific to the case at hand that dissuade us from doing so here.

 \begin{lemma} Let $G$ and $H$ be finite non-Abelian groups, let $M_{i,G}$ (resp., $M_{i,H}$) denote the sets from Definition \ref{MaximalCentralizerDef} for $G$ (resp., $H$).
 Let $f : G \to H$ be a bijection that Duplicator selects.
 If for some $i$, $\rk_{M_{i,G}}(g) \neq \rk_{M_{i,H}}(f(g))$, then Spoiler can win with $3$ pebbles and $O(\log n)$ rounds. \end{lemma}